Police: Body found in Decatur connected to beauty supply store kidnapping

 Officers learned a man was kidnapped from behind Hair on Hand on Water St.

-That kidnapping information was not made released by police until Tuesday afternoon when the body was found.
+That kidnapping information was not released by police until Tuesday afternoon when the body was found.

 Police said the reason it was not released to the public or confirmed with the media is because they felt information on the abduction would compromise the investigation.